-The pressure in a propane tank gets lower the colder it gets outside and at -40 degrees Fahrenheit the propane can stop converting from liquid to gas and you won’t be able to get any gas to run your appliances.
+The pressure in a propane tank gets lower the colder it gets outside, and at -40 degrees Fahrenheit the propane can stop converting from liquid to gas and you won’t be able to get any gas to run your appliances.

-If it does get super cold outside and your propane stops flowing it could be because there isn’t enough propane in the tank to built-up pressure to run your appliances correctly.
+If it gets super cold outside and your propane stops flowing, it could be because there isn’t enough propane in the tank to built-up pressure to run your appliances correctly.

-If you are having problems with your propane appliances not working properly when it’s cold outside the problem is most likely not the propane itself but rather a symptom of another problem.
+If you are having problems with your propane appliances not working properly when it’s cold outside, the problem is most likely not the propane itself, but rather a symptom of another problem.

 Can RV Propane Regulators or Lines Freeze?

 One reason for a propane regulator to freeze is the tank is overfilled and liquid propane is being shot into the regulator.

 If this happens, turn off the propane tank and let the regulator thaw.
-Then slowly open the propane tank and use a little bit at a time until the liquid propane is no longer flowing into the regulator.
+Then slowly open the propane tank and use a little at a time until the liquid propane is no longer flowing into the regulator.

 See Also: How Does An RV Propane Regulator Work?

-It’s not the propane that is freezing but the water.
-Most propane suppliers have the ability to add anhydrous methanol to your propane tank.
+It’s not the propane that is freezing, but the water.
+Most propane suppliers can add anhydrous methanol to your propane tank.
 This will absorb the moisture and remove it from your propane tank.

-If your RV propane regulator is getting old it may start letting moisture in which can cause it to freeze up as well.
+If your RV propane regulator is getting old, it may start letting moisture in, which can cause it to freeze up as well.

-If you are going to be staying up north where it’s cold during the winter make sure you fill your propane tanks there so you get the right kind.
+If you are going to be staying up north where it’s cold during the winter, make sure you fill your propane tanks there so you get the right kind.

-Also, if the RV propane regulator is old and letting in moisture that can cause it to freeze up as well.
+Also, if the RV propane regulator is old and letting in moisture that can cause it to freeze as well.
 Make sure you replace an old or bad propane regulator.